ClickCease

 Sign permit process

 Before your job is even sold, thorough research is conducted to determine the type and size of sign your business can have installed.
-The city or town where your business is located will review and approve your permit.
-Each municipality has its own sign codes, applications, and review procedures.
+The city or town where your business is located will review and approve your sign permit.
+However, each municipality has its own sign codes, applications, and review procedures.
 Below is an overview of the permit process from start to finish.

 Step 1: Code Research